plopezm/tsinject/README.md

     }
 ```

-2. Declaring inteceptor in desired method
+2. Declaring the interceptor in the desired method

 ```
     @Intercepted(ExampleInterceptor)